skipperkongen/elarb/PROBLEM.md

 ## Problem formulation

 > think about how/if to include conversion loss in formula.
-Can it be modelled via capacity, cost and supply instead?
+Can it be modelled as a "tax" on x3?

 Problem formulation: